cockroachdb/docs/v23.1/architecture/transaction-layer.md

 The timestamp cache is a data structure used to store information about the reads performed by [leaseholders](replication-layer.html#leases).
 This is used to ensure that once some transaction *t1* reads a row, another transaction *t2* that comes along and tries to write to that row will be ordered after *t1*, thus ensuring a serial order of transactions, aka serializability.

 Whenever a write occurs, its timestamp is checked against the timestamp cache.
-If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
+If the timestamp is earlier than the timestamp cache's latest value, CockroachDB will attempt to push the timestamp for its transaction forward to a later time.
 Pushing the timestamp might cause the transaction to restart [during the commit time](#commits-phase-2) of the transaction (see [read refreshing](#read-refreshing)).

 ### Closed timestamps